orblivion/ntfy/.sandstorm/README.md

 **For the initial release we will**:

-- [ ] Warn users about some reliability issues that may be inherent to this Sandstorm version (in the welcome screen).
+- [ ] Warn users about some reliability issues that may (or may not?) be inherent to this Sandstorm version (in the welcome screen).

 #### [Caveats about privacy](README_DETAILS.md#caveats-about-privacy)